Government shutdown: Chances still high despite impeachment concession from McCarthy

 Instead, a formal impeachment inquiry complete with subpoenas and additional investigative force appears set to begin immediately.

-What Gaetz and his allies say what they want in return for any agreement to keep the government lights on is a range of measures being demanded by the House Freedom Caucus, from the border to terms limits and other issues that would have no chance of passing the Senate or being passed into law.
+What Gaetz and his allies say they want in return for any agreement to keep the government lights on is a range of measures being demanded by the House Freedom Caucus, from the border to term limits and other issues that would have no chance of passing the Senate or being passed into law.

 Gaetz also acknowledged Tuesday that his effort to call a vote to oust McCarthy could fail but pledged to keep pushing.
 The rules agreed to when McCarthy secured the speakership allow for a single member to call for a vote to remove him.

-"If we have to begin every single day in Congress with the prayer, the pledge and the motion to vacate, then so be it" Gaetz said.
+"If we have to begin every single day in Congress with the prayer, the pledge, and the motion to vacate, then so be it" Gaetz said.

 Ben Werschkul is Washington correspondent for Yahoo Finance.